hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 ### Basic Example

 Below is a fully functioning example.
-It doesn't do anything useful, since no provisioners or startup-script metadata are defined, but it will effectively repackage an existing GCE image.
+It doesn't do anything useful since no provisioners or startup-script metadata are defined, but it will effectively repackage an existing GCE image.
 The account\_file is obtained in the previous section.
-If it parses as JSON it is assumed to be the file itself, otherwise it is assumed to be the path to the file containing the JSON.
+If it parses as JSON it is assumed to be the file itself, otherwise, it is assumed to be the path to the file containing the JSON.

 ``` json